 Once we mapped the characteristics of the stereotypes to REAL people in their community, we honored them as ambassadors.
 This allowed us to build better relationships with their existing community and leverage that community to find more people outside of their community who are like them.

-Through many surveys, group meetings, and 1:1 interviews, we’ve identified Kirby’s biggest challenges and goals.
+Through many conversations, group meetings, face-to-face interviews, and digital surveys, we identified Kirby’s biggest challenges and goals.

 When we analyze what customers like Kirby are thinking, we look at the common questions that are holding them back.
 Stuff like: Is the company legit?
 Will I make money doing this?
 Do I have to be a wine expert?